You gotta love Halloween! The costumes, the decoration, the pumpkins. …and all that candy calling to you from bowls set out weeks before the 31st.

 In his book Mindless Eating, Brian Wansink shows us how just being able to see candy raises your chances of eating it!

-If you must have it at the office, hide it away till the party.
+If you must have it at the office, keep it out of sight until party time.

 8. Make moves